-Triple I aims to provide national and local decision makers with practical tools and interpreted research findings about investing in interventions to reduce health inequalities in Scotland.
+Triple I aims to provide national and local decision makers with practical tools and interpreted research findings of investing in interventions to reduce health inequalities in Scotland.

 It does this by modelling the potential impact of different interventions and policies on overall population health and health inequalities.

 The tools can be used to produce detailed results for different geographies